code-42/CS50/README.md

 # This is CS50

-This repo contains notes and solutions for the 2017 - 2018 Harvard CS50 Problem Sets
+This repo contains my notes and solutions for the 2017 - 2018 Harvard CS50 Problem Sets

 PSet 1: https://github.com/code-42/CS50/tree/master/pset1